RahmanTeamDevelopment/ICR142_Benchmarker/README.md

 ___
 - The `VCF` files must each represent a **single sample**.
 - ALT column should contain only **one call** (no multi-allelic calls accepted).
-- Any base substitution calls are expected to have REF and ALT values of **length one**
+- Any base substitution calls are expected to have REF and ALT values of **length one**.
 ```diff
 - REF / ALT of GTCA / ATCA
 + REF / ALT of G / A